There are now 3 possible online modes for units:

 Availability Location Mode Non-standard teaching period UWA (Perth) Face to face

-- This unit is aimed at students interested in litigation.
+- This unit is about proof and persuasion.
+It is designed for students who are interested in litigation or who want to improve their ability to be persuasive.
 It focuses on preparation for trial, and encourages rigorous analysis of facts and robust analysis of how a case is proven.
-It deals with the use of facts, arguments, inferences and generalisations in proving a case.
-It outlines a practical method for constructing and attacking arguments about disputed questions of fact.
+It deals with the use of facts, arguments, inferences, stories and generalisations in proving a case.
+It outlines a practical method for constructing and attacking arguments about disputed questions of fact in a persuasive way.
 The unit complements other law studies in forensic advocacy and trial procedure.

 - Students are able to (1) demonstrate an integrated understanding of (a) how and why legal matters are litigated, (b) the role that laws of evidence play in this process, (c) the legal framework surrounding the way that evidence is gathered and tested; (2) demonstrate an ability to recognise and reflect upon (a) the ethical issues associated with the gathering and use of evidence within the trial process, (b) the reasons as to why people decide to litigate; (3) critically evaluate the theory and regulation of discovery, evidence and proof; and identify, interpret and apply key tools of persuasion in marshalling evidence and constructing and deconstructing a legal case; and (4) prepare and present a coherent and persuasive analysis of a case.